FRC Software Component Overview¶

 SmartDashboard is an alternate dashboard application written in Java.
 SmartDashboard automatically creates a widget for each variable sent from the Robot sent using the SmartDashboard class or VIs.
 These widgets can be configured to a number of preset display types, or users can create custom extensions in Java.
 Vision extensions are available for the SmartDashboard which allow it to display images from the Axis camera on the robot.
 SmartDashboard is included in the C++ and Java language updates (enabled by clicking the C++ or Java buttons respectively on the Setup tab of the Driver Station).
 Additional documentation on SmartDashboard can be found here.

 Shuffleboard is an alternative dashboard application written in Java.
 It takes many of the concepts from SmartDashboard such as automatic adding of widgets and adds new features including better layout control and record/playback functionality.
 Shuffleboard contains all of the basic widget types found in the SmartDashboard as well as a number of new ones intended to make visualizing specific robot components even easier.
 It has full integration with WPILib’s “cscore” for displaying, recording, and playing back camera streams.
-Shuffleboard is included in the C++ and Java language updates (enabled by clicking the Shuffleboard button on the Setup tab of the Driver Station or by launching it from the WPILib menu in Eclipse).
+Shuffleboard is included in the C++ and Java language updates (enabled by selecting Shuffleboard from the dashboard type on the Setup tab of the Driver Station or by launching it from the WPILib start tool menu in Visual Studio Code).
 Additional documentation on Shuffleboard can be found here.

 The FRC Driver Station Log Viewer is a LabVIEW program used to view logs created by the FRC Driver Station.
 These logs contain information such as battery voltage, trip time, CPU% and robot mode, as well as events such as joystick removal.
-The FRC Driver Station Log Viewer is included in the FRC Update Suite.
-Installation instructions can be found here <docs/software/driverstation/frc-update-suite:Installing the FRC Update Suite>.
-More information about the FRC Driver Station Log Viewer and understanding the logs can be found here.
+The FRC Driver Station Log Viewer is included in the FRC Game Tools.
+Installation instructions can be found here.
+More information about the FRC Driver Station Log Viewer and understanding the logs can be found here

 RobotBuilder is a tool designed to aid in setup and structuring of a Command Based robot project for C++ or Java.
 RobotBuilder allows you to enter in the various components of your robot subsystems and operator interface and define what your commands are in a graphical tree structure.
 RobotBuilder will then verify that you have no port allocation conflicts and can generate a wiring table indicating what is connected to each port as well as C++ or Java code.
 The code created generates the appropriate files, constructs the appropriate objects and adds LiveWindow code for each sensor and actuator, but does not write any of the actual Subsystem or Command methods.
 The user must write the appropriate code for these methods for the robot to function.
 More information about RobotBuilder can be found here.
 More information about the Command Based programming architecture can be found here.